top of page

 What Regional and Contextual Trends Matter in the UK?

 UK architecture is shaped by local climate, planning policy and the strong presence of heritage buildings.
 In 2026, context-sensitive design will be more important, encouraging architects to use materials and forms that work with local surroundings.
+This is vital in rural diversification where heritage, hospitality, and land use are reimagined.

 What Are the Key Implications for Architects, Clients and Projects?